 Dates for next year’s 40th St. Anthony’s Triathlon will be announced soon.
 Registration for the 2023 event will open later this year.

 About St. Anthony’s Hospital

 BayCare is a leading not-for-profit health care system that connects individuals and families to a wide range of services at 15 hospitals and hundreds of other convenient locations throughout the Tampa Bay and central Florida regions.
-Inpatient and outpatient services include acute care, primary care, imaging, laboratory, behavioral health, home care, and wellness.
-Our mission is to improve the health of all we serve through community-owned, health care services that set the standard for high-quality, compassionate care.
+The system is West Central Florida’s largest provider of behavioral health and pediatric services and its provider group, BayCare Medical Group, is one of the largest in the region.
+BayCare’s diverse network of ambulatory services includes laboratories, imaging, surgical centers, BayCare Urgent Care locations, wellness centers and one of Florida’s largest home care agencies, BayCare HomeCare.
+It’s Medicare Advantage insurance, BayCarePlus, is among the region’s few 5-star-rated plans and the system is ranked in the top 20 percent by IBM Watson Health® Top Health Systems.
+BayCare’s mission is to improve the health of all it serves through community-owned, health care services that set the standard for high-quality, compassionate care.